17th of November, the World Prematurity Day

 • Eastern Europe - Hungary

-In Hungary, the team is working with the two parental organizations (“Melletted a helyem and “Plush Commando””) to delivery great initiatives that continuously raise awareness of prematurity.
-On 15th November, the “traditional” Purple Food Fair will take place again at GE Hungary.
-It engages GE HealthCare and GE employees to make, sell and purchase purple cookies, scones, and smoothies.
+In Hungary, the team is working with the two parental organizations (“Melletted a helyem and “Plush Commando””) ””) to delivery great initiatives as usual that continuously raise awareness of prematurity.
+On 13th November, the “traditional” Purple Food Fair will take place again at GE Hungary.
+It engages GE HealthCare and employees to make, sell and purchase purple cookies, scones, and smoothies.
 The collected fund will be donated to “Melletted a helyem” to execute neurodevelopmental care, kangaroo care or FINE programs.
 And A competition is going on!
 As one picture worth than 1000 of words the applicants should create a drawing, picture, short video to dramatize the moment when moms and babies are going home from NICU, which resonates with our “Help send moms and babies home healthy”.

 Find out more HERE (in Hungarian).